tkhyn/djangorecipebook/README.rst

    Defaults to ``''``.

+command
+   The management command to run, if any.

+   Defaults to no command (and in that case the ``args`` option is disabled).

 args
    Any command-line argument you wish to have added to the generated script, separated by spaces or line-breaks.